 Is your newly updated iPhone not working as well as it did under iOS 10?
 It’s not just app crashes and compatibility problems, network issues have surfaced too.

 After spending a whole morning trying to get tethering working on my post-iOS 11 iPhone, I realized the issue was more widespread than I’d first thought.
 So if you’re having trouble, this guide is for you.
+(If you’re not familiar with tethering, start with our in-depth guide on how to use mobile internet on a PC.)

 Today we’ll look at what you can do to get everything working again.